 There are two articles on the Brewstorian blog about Oregon beer history.

-Throughout fall 2020 we'll be adding research resources to this page on colonialism and beer/food.
+Throughout 2021 we'll be adding research resources to this page on colonialism and beer/food.

 The Prehistoric Period, when there was human life before records documented human activity, roughly dates from 2.5 million years ago to 1200 BC.